wp-plugins/follow-category-feeds/readme.txt

 == Screenshots ==

-1. Plugin showing link to RSS feed for Linux, Open Source and Ubuntu categories in post foooter
+1. Plugin showing link to RSS feed for Linux, Open Source and Ubuntu categories in post footer
 2. Plugin Options Page

 == Changelog ==

+= 2.1.2 =

+* Code enhancement.
+The options stored in the database will be retained even after deactivating the plugin.
+This is to prevent the removal of plugin options upon plugin update/reactivation.
+If you want to clear the database entries upon plugin deactivation, select <strong>Restore defaults upon plugin deactivation/reactivation</strong> in plugin options.

+* Added link to support forum.

 = 2.1.1 =